dhall-lang/dhall-lang/standard/binary.md

 ## Decoding judgment

-You can decode an untagged Dhall expression using the following judgment:
+You can decode a Dhall expression using the following judgment:

     decode(cbor) = dhall